Friday, September 27, 2024

 Exploring Zagreb in a Day

-After breakfast, we embarked on a city tour.
+After breakfast with her, we embarked on a city tour.
 The Croatian Esperanto League office is conveniently located close to the city center.

 Understanding Zagreb's Layout: